bryngo/clippers/README.md

 ## TODO
 - Get a domain
+- CI/CD
+- Better file management.
+(My DO droplet only has 25GB)

 ## Known Issues
 - Merging clips of different framerates / resolutions does not produce expected outputs